Help us improve your experience.

 Dynamic Tunnel Statistics Support

-Starting with Junos OS Release 17.4R1, you can export counter statistics for Packet Forwarding Engine dynamic tunnels to an outside collector using either native (UDP) or OpenConfig telemetry sensors through JTI.
+Starting with Junos OS Release 17.4R1, you can export counter statistics for Packet Forwarding Engine dynamic tunnels to an outside collector.
+Use either native (UDP) or OpenConfig telemetry sensors through Junos Telemetry.

-The statistics are used to report various network element performance metrics in a scalable and efficient way, providing visibility into Packet Forwarding Engine errors and drops.
+The statistics report various network element performance metrics in a scalable, efficient way and provide visibility into Packet Forwarding Engine errors and drops.

-A timestamp indicating when the counters were last reset is included with all the exported data to allow collectors to determine if and when a reset event happened; for example, if the Packet Forwarding Engine hardware restarted.
+All exported data includes a timestamp indicating when the counters were last reset.
+Collectors can use the timestamp to determine if and when a reset event happened.
+For example, if the Packet Forwarding Engine hardware restarts.

 Exported statistics are similar to the output of the operational mode command show nhdb hw dynamic-ip-tunnels.